bibhutinak/udacity-bikeshare-project/README.md

 Udacity bikeshare project

 ### Description
-Using python to analyze bikeshare data from three different cities.
+In this project I used python to analyze bikeshare data from three different cities: Chicago, Washington and New York City.
 ### Files used
 CSV file from three different cities. chicago.CSV